 The best way to keep rabbits out of your rose garden is to fence off your garden.
 Build a fence around the whole perimeter of your garden or circle each rose bush separately.

 You don’t have to buy an expensive fence.
 You can use chicken wire!
 It is cheap, and it works!
-Chicken wire like this will keep rabbits out since it has holes smaller than 1 inch.
+Chicken wire will keep rabbits out since it has holes smaller than 1 inch.

 Rabbits can jump up to 4 feet in the air, so your fence should be at least 3 feet high.
 The higher, the better.
 Don’t forget that rabbits will burrow their way into a garden if needed.
 Try to bury the fence at least 10 inches deep into the ground to stop rabbits from digging below the barrier.